 Built into RADARSAT-2 are several powerful features that respond directly to the needs of the agricultural sector.
 Dual-polarization and quad-polarization modes enable the simultaneous acquisition of multiple polarizations on transmit and receive.
 In the quad-polarized mode, four different polarization channels are acquired.
 So much valuable crop information can be extracted from one RADARSAT-2 image that there is no need for data acquisition over several dates.

-With over 30% of the Earth's total land area covered in forests, it is no small feat to assess and monitor forest resources.
 Satellite imagery is the most efficient method for synoptic coverage of forested areas and parameters.

 Several applications in forestry have benefited from Canadian radar data, in particular clear-cut mapping.
 RADARSAT-2 offers an array of beam modes and polarimetric capabilities that could help detect structural differences in forests, and there's potential for burn mapping applications and improve forest-type mapping using textural analysis.